popolo-project/popolo-spec/appendices/examples.md

 **Scenario:** In the Scotting Parliament, on June 12, 2002, Brian Monteith proposes an amendment to a motion by Mike Watson.
 The amendment goes to a vote and fails, but the original motion passes without a vote.

+Note that the `identifier` and `title` properties are not defined by Popolo for the Motion class.
+They are terms reused from the [DCMI Metadata Terms](http://dublincore.org/documents/dcmi-terms/).
+See the [adding metadata](/appendices/adding-metadata.html) appendix for guidance.

 ```json
 {
   "organization": {